4ervonec19/TPSpring-2024-System-Design/README.md

 ## Here'll be updated the study perfomance for "System Design" subject during the Technopark VK education.

 ### 2nd Homework is right in the [home work 2 folder](HW2_SD)

+This Homework is focused on Sequence Diagrams & C4 Notation Techniques.
+It was suggested to create new features for different Steam game platform functions.
+I've choosen the Profile Comments and Profile Rating research.